 Special Features: Epithelial tissue is often specialized for various functions on the apical surface of the tissue.
 These include such structures as cilia, microvilli and goblet cells.
 Almost all of these are exclusively associated with columnar cells.

-E. Glandular Epithelia - found in glands that secrete substances.
-There are two types of glands:

-- 1. Endocrine secretes hormones directly into body fluids, usually blood. - 2.
-Exocrine secrete products by way of duct onto a surface. (more detail below)
+- E. Glandular Epithelia found in glands that secrete substances.
+There are two types of glands: - 1.
+Endocrine secretes hormones directly into body fluids, usually blood. - 2.
+Exocrine secrete products by way of duct onto an exposed surface.